On Shadows and Influencers

 A Healing Mind, a Healing Heart

 I once wrote, without really believing it, that perhaps laughter is finite.
 I was once the chubby kid who danced in the middle of the kitchen to make her parents laugh.
-But I had forgotten what deep, carefree laughter sounded like, and for a while, it really felt I had used mine all up.
+But I had forgotten what deep, carefree laughter sounded like, and for a while, it felt like I had used mine all up.